 - When clipping your toenails, cut in a straight line and don’t clip them too short

-Should I be nervous about my nail podiatric surgery?
+Should I be nervous about nail podiatric surgeries?

 No, you shouldn’t.
 And here’s why.

-- It’s a routine procedure: Nail surgery is one of the most common complaints that podiatrists in Australia, and an average podiatrist will perform multiple procedures in a week.
+- It’s a routine procedure: Nail surgery is one of the most common complaints that podiatrists treat.
+An average podiatrist will perform multiple procedures in a week.

 - You don’t need general anaesthetic: For many people, the idea of being unconscious or sedated during surgery is upsetting.
 But nail surgery is performed under local anaesthetic, so you are conscious or awake during the surgery.

-- You can go home the same day: Nail surgery is an out-patient surgery, which means you don’t need a stay in hospital after it is over.
+- You can go home the same day: Nail surgery is an outpatient surgery, which means you don’t need to stay in the hospital after it is over.